-Value Added Tax: Depending on how much you spend on certain goods, you may be eligible for a partial refund of Germany's 16% Value Added Tax (VAT).
-You must obtain a special form for VAT from the store.
-Ask the shopkeeper, salesperson, or your Program Director for details, and be sure to save all receipts for Customs.
+VAT: There is a 22% VAT (Value Added Tax) build into the price of most items.
+Depending on how much you spend on certain goods, you may be eligible for a partial refund of this tax.
+Ask the shopkeeper or salesperson about the VAT at time of purchase, or talk to your Program Director about it before you shop.
+Be sure to save all receipts and VAT forms for Customs.